Azure-Samples/azure-video-indexer-samples/Deploy-Samples/README.md

 ## Overview

-In this Quick-Start you will create an Azure Video Indexer account by using ARM template
+In this Quick-Start you will create an Azure Video Indexer account by using bicep (ARM) template

-The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the [videoindexer.parameters.json](./videoindexer.parameters.json)
+The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the [main.parameters.json](./main.parameters.json)

 The Following Resources will be installed using the Bicep template: